codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

   max-width="80%"
     %}

 Here you can create new security rules using the *who, what, where* pattern.
-For each rule you select
+For each rule you select:

-1. the team the rule applies to,
+1. The team the rule applies to,
-1. cluster privileges (*Create/delete/read/update*) or pipeline privileges (*Create/delete/read/run/update*), and
+1. Cluster privileges (*Create/delete/read/update*) or pipeline privileges (*Create/delete/read/run/update*), and
-1. the effective tags (multiple tags can be used).
+1. The effective tags (multiple tags can be used).

 This way you can define any policy you wish per departments, projects, roles etc. for cluster/pipeline access.